 Why The Quest For Yield Might Lead You Astray!

 Tick, tick, tick.
 That’s the sound of your impatience.
-In low-yield environments like today, investors are usually tempted to invest in high yield bonds in order to capture higher yield.
-These investors are usually under the impression that, since high-yield bonds are still bonds after all, such high-yield bonds should still be safe investments.
+In low-yield environments like today in the spring of 2017, investors are usually tempted to invest in high-yield bonds in order to capture higher yield.
+These investors are usually under the impression that, since high-yield bonds are still bonds, after all, such high-yield bonds should still be safe investments.
 Much to their surprise in the future, this approach is closer to playing with a bomb that is about to detonate.

 High yield bonds, better known as junk bonds, are characterized as all non-investment grade bonds, usually have a credit rating of BB or lower, and have less than optimal cash flows.
 These characteristics are what increase not only the yield but also the risk of the bond.
 On the other hand, not all junk bonds are created equal.
 When deciding to invest in these high yield bonds, investors look at the “spread”, or difference in yield between US treasury bonds and the respective junk bond.
 The greater the difference, the greater the risk, variability, and potential yield—creating a high-risk high-reward gamble.
 The game of high-yield bonds is quite risky with an average default rate of 4.2% according to Standard & Poor’s, and while these 4.2% completely fail, other times companies must refinance their bonds with new bonds with higher interest and coupon rates—creating a cycle of debt and an even worse cash flow position compared to before the new bond issue.
 If the situation didn’t look bleak before, in today’s market, excess returns are so small that if loss rates move slightly higher than average, junk bond investors will do worse than those investing in US treasury bills.